whadafunk/pines/alpine_ovpn/docs/openvpn_config.md

 It is automatically configured by virtute of the helper directivtive **server** which configs ifconfig-pool, ifconfig and mode server.
 There is also the case where route and redirect-gateway are pushed to the client, and the next-hop that the gateway understand as implied it depends on the topology.
 If the topology is p2p or net30 then it will use the peer ip address, but if the topology is subnet, then route-gateway should be configured on the client or pushed by the server; or you push the route with included next-hop from the begining.

+## Helper directive Server

+Is said in the official documentation that the directive **Server** is automatically configuring things like:

+- ifconfig
+- ifconfig-pool
+- push "topology xxxx"
+- push "route yyyy"

+The things are a bit more complicated than this, if we think about how we can achieve the same results without this server directive.
+The answer is that in some cases we can't.
+The obvious example is for the tun p2p topology where the server would have multiple ip addresses for each connected client.

+- 192.168.1.1 192.168.1.2
+- 192.168.1.5 192.168.1.6
+- 192.168.1.9 192.168.1.10

+and so on.

 ### DNS Configuration

 There are two methods to push these kind of client settings (dns servers, domainname, dnssearch, etc)